Nanoxidil for Hair Loss: Efficacy, Side-Effects, vs. Minoxidil

 As much as nanoxidil appears to be very effective and a preferable choice to minoxidil, you should be wary about starting or changing medications without your doctor’s approval.
 If minoxidil is working well for you and you can tolerate the side effects, then there is no need to shift to nanoxidil.

-However, if you are starting on hair loss treatment, then nanoxidil is a reasonable option.
-If you are already using minoxidil and experiencing side effects, you can always try nanoxidil and see if you tolerate it better.
+However, if you are already using minoxidil and experiencing side effects, you can always try nanoxidil and see if you tolerate it better.

-Finally, your safety is almost always guaranteed if you consult a qualified dermatologist or trichologist before you consider any of these medications for hair loss.
+Finally, your safety is almost always guaranteed if you consult a qualified dermatologist or trichologist before considering any of these medications for hair loss.